-Similar to most chemokine receptors, CXCR4 and ACKR3 are important therapeutic targets due to their involvement in immune-related diseases and cancer.
-The CXCL12/CXCR4 axis is involved in over 23 types of cancer, including breast, lung, colon, and ovary cancer (Guo et al., 2014; Panneerselvam et al., 2015; Zheng et al., 2017; Raschioni et al., 2018), and acts as a coreceptor for the human immunodeficiency virus (HIV) to enter host T cells (Feng et al., 1996).
-The discovery of ACKR3 as another CXCL12 receptor added complexity to the understanding of the CXCR4/CXCL12 signaling axis (Balabanian et al., 2005a).
-ACKR3 is also overexpressed in many cancer types, playing an important role in tumor development and metastasis by promoting cell survival and adhesion (Burns et al., 2006; Miao et al., 2007; Wang et al., 2008).
-Importantly, ACKR3 has a functional cross-talk with CXCR4, and they are proposed to heteromerize (Balabanian et al., 2005a; Burns et al., 2006; Levoye et al., 2009; Decaillot et al., 2011).
-Several other receptors can also alter the function of CXCR4 and ACKR3, either through a functional cross-talk or as a consequence of heteromerization (Contento et al., 2008; Martínez-Muñoz et al., 2014; Becker et al., 2017; Dinkel et al., 2018).
+As most chemokine receptors, CXCR4 and ACKR3 are important therapeutic targets due to their involvement in immune-related diseases and cancer.
+The CXCL12/CXCR4 axis is involved in over 23 types of cancer, including breast, lung, colon and ovary cancer (Guo et al., 2014; Panneerselvam et al., 2015; Raschioni et al., 2018; Zheng et al., 2017), and acts as a co-receptor for the HIV to enter host T-cells (Feng, 1996).
+The discovery of ACKR3 as another CXCL12 receptor added complexity to the understanding of the CXCR4/CXCL12 signalling axis (Balabanian et al., 2005a).
+ACKR3 is also overexpressed in many cancer types, playing an important role in tumour development and metastasis by promoting cell survival and adhesion (Burns et al., 2006; Miao et al., 2007; Wang et al., 2008).
+Importantly, ACKR3 has a functional crosstalk with CXCR4 and they are proposed to heteromerise (Balabanian et al., 2005a; Burns et al., 2006; Decaillot et al., 2011; Levoye et al., 2009).
+Several other receptors can also alter the function of CXCR4 and ACKR3, either through a functional crosstalk or as a consequence of heteromerisation (Becker et al., 2017; Dinkel et al., 2018; Martínez-Muñoz et al., 2014; Contento et al., 2008).

-Studies regarding CXCR4 and ACKR3 have been performed using a variety of cellular systems in which interacting proteins may not necessarily be identical, and often in transfected conditions, which could lead to the artificial induction of oligomerization (Meyer et al., 2006).
-Hence, there is increasing interest in investigating their signaling in a native-like context.
-In this review, we discuss these issues and the importance of location, kinetics, and interactions with other receptors/effectors in the scope of CXCR4 and ACKR3 signaling in physiologic and pathologic conditions.
+Studies regarding CXCR4 and ACKR3 have been performed using a variety of cellular systems in which interacting proteins may not necessarily be identical, and often in transfected conditions, which could lead to the artificial induction of oligomerisation (Meyer et al., 2006).
+Hence, there is increasing interest in investigating their signalling in a native-like context.
+In this review, we discuss these issues and the importance of location, kinetics and interactions with other receptors/effectors, in scope of CXCR4 and ACKR3 signalling in physiological and pathological conditions.

-CXCR4 and ACKR3 Signaling
+1. CXCR4 and ACKR3 signalling

-A number of signaling pathways are known to be activated by CXCR4 and ACKR3, with outcomes differing depending on the cellular context.
-Generally, CXCR4 is able to signal through multiple G proteins and is also regulated by $\beta$ -arrestins through different interacting regions.
-Conversely, ACKR3 signals predominantly via $\beta$ -arrestins and is generally not able to activate G proteins.
-Nevertheless, as discussed in the following section, there is still conflicting evidence in relation to the precise details of their signaling.
+A number of signalling pathways are known to be activated by CXCR4 and ACKR3, with outcomes differing depending on the cellular context.
+Generally, CXCR4 is able to signal through multiple G proteins and is also regulated by β -arrestins through different interacting regions.
+Conversely, ACKR3 signals predominantly via β -arrestins and is generally not able to activate G proteins.
+Nevertheless, as discussed in the following section, there is still conflicting evidence in relation to the precise details of their signalling.